cgreenhalgh/music-performance-manager/docs/specifications.md

 ## Reports

-Send periodically by reporting agents to indicate the current state of (e.g.) a process or execution environment.
+Sent periodically by reporting agents to indicate the current state of (e.g.) a process or execution environment.

 JSON-LD style object with properties:
 - `@id` - entity (process/environment) unique ID, typically "urn:guid:..."